bloomberg/bde-tools/BdeBuildSystem/scripts/bde_xt_cpp_splitter/usage-guide.t.md

-Note that a `{|CONTROL-COMMENT-PREFIX|}SILENCE WARNINGS: UNUSED` is available to turn off compiler warnings about unused (common test) code for difficult test drivers where adding `FOR` comments by hand would be too much work.
-See complete discussion of that feature under Miscellanous Control Comments.
+Note that a `{|CONTROL-COMMENT-PREFIX|}SILENCE WARNINGS: UNUSED` is available to turn off compiler warnings about unused (common test) code for difficult test drivers where adding `FOR` comments by hand would be too much or fragile work.
+See complete discussion of the `SILENCE WARNINGS` feature under [Miscellanous Control Comments]{#Miscellanous Control Comments}.

 `{|CONTROL-COMMENT-PREFIX|}FOR ...` comments may only be used outside of the `switch(test)` block in main.
 Attempting to use them within a test case will